Battleship

-In the Interwar period, the major naval powers concluded a series of agreements beginning with the Washington Naval Treaty that imposed limits on battleship building to stop a renewed arms race.
+In the interwar period, the major naval powers concluded a series of agreements beginning with the Washington Naval Treaty that imposed limits on battleship building to stop a renewed arms race.
 During this period, relatively few battleships were built, but advances in technology led to the maturation of the fast battleship concept, and several of these ships were built in the 1930s.
 The treaty system eventually broke down after Japan refused to sign the Second London Naval Treaty in 1936.
 Although the rise of the aircraft carrier during World War II largely relegated battleships to secondary duties, they still saw significant action during that conflict.
 Notable engagements include the battles of Cape Spartivento and Cape Matapan in 1940 and 1941, respectively; the sortie by the German battleship in 1941; the Naval Battle of Guadalcanal in 1942; and the Battle of Leyte Gulf in 1944.
 After World War II, most battleships were placed in reserve, broken up, or used as target ships, and few saw significant active service during the Cold War.
 The four American s were reactivated during the Korean War in the early 1950s and again in the 1980s as part of the 600-ship Navy.

 Even at the height of their dominance of naval combat, some strategists questioned the usefulness of battleships.
 Beginning in the mid-1880s, the Jeune École (Young School) argued that construction of expensive capital ships should stop in favor of cheap cruisers and torpedo boats.
-Despite a period of popularity for the Jeune École, the idea fell out of favor and the battleship remained the arbiter of naval combat until World War II.
-Even afterward, they remained potent symbols of a country's might and they retained significant psychological and diplomatic effects.
+Despite a period of popularity for the Jeune École, the idea fell out of favor, and the battleship remained the arbiter of naval combat until World War II.
+Even afterward, they remained potent symbols of a country's might and retained significant psychological and diplomatic effects.
 A number of battleships—predominantly American—remain as museum ships.